syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 ## ContentTransitionDuration

-You can set the duration for the TabView content transition by setting `ContentTransitionDuration`
+You can set the duration for the TabView content transition by setting `ContentTransitionDuration` property.

 {% tabs %}